davidegat/infiniloop/README.md

 - ❌ Commercial use without permission
 - ❌ Distribution without attribution

+**If you obtain a loop by using INFINI LOOP, anyway, you are not allowed to use it commercially.**
-For commercial licensing, please contact the authors.
+For commercial use of this software, please contact the authors.

 ## Credits